nimiq/developer-center/learn/validator-score.md

 ## The VTS algorithm

-The algorithm uses three factors: **S**ize, **R**eliability, and **L**iveness.
+The algorithm uses three factors: **D**ominance, **R**eliability, and **L**iveness.
 Each factor ranges from 0 to 1.

 $$
-T = S \times R \times L
+T = D \times R \times L
 $$

-The Size factor is based on the size of the validator's stake relative to the total stake in the network.
-Reliability and Liveness are based on behaviour over the last 9 months.
+The dominance factor is based on the dominance of the validator's stake relative to the total stake in the network.
+Reliability and availability are based on behaviour over the last 9 months.
 For these parameters we only consider completed epochs, not the currently active one.
 Therefore, the score is not live and can have a delay of up to 12 hours (an epoch lasts 12 hours).

 Before going any further, we define $m$, the number of epochs to consider, knowing that the duration of the window is 9 months.